nick16/Pokemon-BDSP-Kyogre-Shiny-Hunting-Bot/README.md

 # Pokemon BD/SP Ramanas Park Kyogre Shiny Hunting Bot
 This script is an edited version of run_controller_cli.py script from https://github.com/mart1nro/joycontrol.
 In order for this script to run you must download the joycontrol repository by mart1nro, and replace mart1nro's run_controller_cli.py with this one, and add this shiny_hunter.py into the same folder.

-This script was created for shiny hunting the pokemon Kyogre from Ramanas Park in BD/SP.
+This script was created for shiny hunting the pokemon Kyogre from Ramanas Park in BD/SP on the Nintendo Switch.
 This script is easily customizable, so feel free to customize to shiny hunt any pokemon!

 ![](https://github.com/nick16/Pokemon-BDSP-Kyogre-Shiny-Hunting-Bot/blob/main/images/shiny_kyogre_encounter.PNG)